• Skip to primary navigation

 Colonial Williamsburg is a small city towards the Southeastern Coast of Virginia that’s sandwiched between the James River and the York River.
 As one of the first colonial outposts in America, today it remains a fabled historic tourist destination and home of quaint liberal arts school The College of William & Mary.
-With it’s charming brick neoclassical architecture and lush, rolling landscape, Williamsburg is a lovely little hideaway with a surprisingly great local food scene.
-Like the village itself, the best restaurants in Williamsburg, Virginia highlight the robust regional food shed of this ceaselessly verdant part of the state.
+With its charming brick neoclassical architecture and lush, rolling landscape, Williamsburg is a lovely little hideaway with a surprisingly great local food scene.
+Like the village itself, the best restaurants in Williamsburg, Virginia highlight the robust regional foodshed of this ceaselessly verdant part of the state.

 Menus at the best restaurants in Williamsburg, moreover, tend to have a historical lean.
-The food here honors traditional Southern cooking and regional cuisine, with updates and fine tuning that appeals to modern sensibilities.
+The food here honors traditional Southern cooking and regional cuisine, with updates and fine-tuning that appeals to modern sensibilities.

 Ultimately, there’s plenty of good food to be had in Williamsburg– but you have to know where to go.
-Whether you’re a history buff, a nature lover, or a student at William & Mary, these are the best restaurants in Williamsburg, Virginia– cool dining destination that tell an apt, delicious story with a strong sense of place.
+Whether you’re a history buff, a nature lover, or a student at William & Mary, these are the best restaurants in Williamsburg, Virginia– a cool dining destination that tells an apt, delicious story with a strong sense of place.

 Enjoy!